-The NTDC aims to accomplish the goal of preparing foster and adoptive parents for this journey through three program components: self-assessments, classroom-based training, and “right-time” training.
+The NTDC aims to accomplish the goal of preparing foster and adoptive parents for this journey through three program components: self-assessment, classroom-based training, and “right-time” training.

-The dynamic, interactive NTDC curriculum will provide concrete information on the roles and responsibilities of foster/adoptive parents and impart to parents the knowledge, skills, and attitudes they need to effectively parent children who have experienced trauma and/or loss.
-Each module will have clearly delineated learning objectives that not only build on skills taught in previous lessons but also align with competencies identified as common characteristics of successful foster and adoptive parents.
+The dynamic, interactive NTDC curriculum will provide concrete information on the roles and responsibilities of foster/adoptive parents and impart to parents the knowledge, skills, and attitudes they need to effectively parent children who have experienced trauma, separation and/or loss.
+Each theme will have clearly delineated learning objectives that not only build on skills taught in previous themes but also align with competencies identified as common characteristics of successful foster and adoptive parents.

 Participants will have ongoing access to training and resources, allowing them to guide their own continued learning and to obtain parenting information at the time it is needed.
 Resources such as videos and written materials will be easily available to parents through an app or Web-based platform, enabling parents to continue building their skills over time and access age-specific information as their children transition through different developmental stages.

-At the end of the grant period, states, counties, tribes, territories, and private agencies will have access to a free, comprehensive curriculum that has been thoroughly evaluated, which can be used to prepare, train, and develop foster and adoptive parents.
+At the end of the grant period, states, counties, tribal nations, territories, and private agencies will have access to a free, comprehensive curriculum that has been thoroughly evaluated, which can be used to prepare, train, and develop foster and adoptive parents.

 In addition to the partner agencies, the NTDC will work with the following four committees to bring both lived and professional experience to the development of the curriculum: